dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### vendor

-### vendorschema
+### schema

 SHOULD include either the Inline File or the Externally Reference File Properties (see section XXXX).

 ## Attachment Object

 ### Type???
 Do we want a type like: contract or presentation
+Or a subject or title.

 ### mimetype